gwallison/openFF-build/README.md

 - added Reportable Quantities for all bgCAS that have them.
 The field added is named "rq_lbs".
 This value is NaN if the bgCAS is not on the list.
 (Added Aug 14, 2022)
+- Cleaned up the bgCAS that were not striped of trailing spaces.
+- Using new comptox batch cleanup routines.
+Old EPA names are no longer available, but IUPAC name now included.
+- bgLatitude and bgLongitude are now replaced with state-derived values when errors are detected in the FracFocus versions of those varibales.
+    The field "bgLocationSource" indictates where the bg values come from.
+- added "bgFederalWell" and "bgNativeAmericanLand" that is derived from the PADUS-3 data set

 ** VERSION 15 **